 - Store leftover banana pudding in a covered container in the fridge.
 It’ll stay fresh for 2-3 days.
 Keep in mind that the longer your pudding sits in the refrigerator, the more likely your bananas are to brown.
 The wafers will also become softer with time.

-How to Make this Recipe Ahead or Freeze Banana Pudding
+How To Freeze Banana Pudding

 - This dessert can be made 1 to 2 days in advance if it stays covered in the refrigerator.